jnozzi/cocoadev.com/SiteContent/General/CollectionViewForTiger.markdown

-This is a [[NSCollectionView]] like class that works on Tiger.
-It derives directly from [[NSView]].
-I tried to customize [[NSTableView]] but there were too many bugs with drag/drop and scrollbars for it too work.
-If you don't need those features then you might want to start there first (see  http://www.joar.com/code ). --[[SaileshAgrawal]]
+This is a General/NSCollectionView like class that works on Tiger.
+It derives directly from General/NSView.
+I tried to customize General/NSTableView but there were too many bugs with drag/drop and scrollbars for it too work.
+If you don't need those features then you might want to start there first (see  http://www.joar.com/code ). --General/SaileshAgrawal

 This is written specifically with the requirements I had in mind.
 It has the following features and limitations hard coded into it:

-* Like [[NSCollectionView]] allows you to create you row's view in Interface Builder and add it to the collection view.
+* Like General/NSCollectionView allows you to create you row's view in Interface Builder and add it to the collection view.
 * One column only
 * Always has at least one selected item.
 * Allows multiple selection.